likelet/IDEA/README.md

 ```R
 devtools::install_github( "likelet/shinyBS")
 ```
-We also list the command to install the related packages:
+Here list the command to install the related packages manually if devtools failed in installation:
 ```R
 cDep <- c("abind")
 #dependencies from BIOCONDUCTOR